The ASTM C 1028-07 is NOT a valid test for measuring slip potential of flooring...

 Eric Astrachan also stated in his article (above) that there are "common requests for tile with a static COF [using ASTM C 1028] of 0.6 or better (which) stems from a now outdated ADA Access Board document in which a 0.6 static COF recommendation was made.
 Commonly misunderstood, this document never set a requirement and has now been withdrawn.
 The United States Access Board subsequently published a document called "Bulletin #4: Ground and Floor Surfaces" that clears up much of the confusion about this issue and which has no [static] COF recommendation or requirement."

-Other devices such as the American Slip Meter ASM 825A also assess static coefficient of friction and they are subject to the same risks and drawbacks as ASTM C 1028.
+Other devices such as the American Slip Meter ASM 825A and the "James Machine" also assess static coefficient of friction and they are subject to the same risks and drawbacks as ASTM C 1028.
+These should NEVER be used to assess pedestrian safety in the wet or otherwise lubricated condition.

-Valid professional floor friction testing services and information on making floors anti-slip are available at SafetyDirectAmerica.com
+Valid professional, certified, engineer-stamped floor slip resistance testing services and information on making floors anti-slip are available at SafetyDirectAmerica.com.